paulsteele/report-generator/README.md

 ##Summer Project 2014

 ###Goal
-The goal of this project to create a tool that can be used to generate rehearsal reports easily for stage management.
-This tool will however be able to work with a variety of LaTeX source files.
+The goal of this project to create a tool that can be used to generate rehearsal reports in LaTeX easily for stage management.
+This tool will however be able to work with a variety of template files.

 ###Use
 This tool allows the user to quickly fill in template source files without altering the actual file.
 A copy will be made and further action can